-The ecologically-based approaches being researched aim to boost the impact of naturally occuring beneficials, such as ladybirds and parasitic wasps, to provide an approach that is simple, cost-effective and fits readily with mainstream farming.
+The ecologically-based approaches being researched aim to boost the impact of naturally occurring beneficials, such as ladybirds and parasitic wasps, to provide an approach that is simple, cost-effective and fits readily with mainstream farming.

 Charles Sturt post doctoral researcher, Dr Syed Rizvi said the preliminary results are promising.

 “Early trial results show a strong association between the flowering plants, high numbers of beneficial insects and low numbers of pests,” Dr Rizvi said.

 “Most of the beneficial insects found in our flowering strips are ladybeetles, lacewings, red and blue beetle, carabid beetles, damsel bugs, and parasitoid wasps.

 “We’ve measured a significant drop in pest numbers up to 15 metres from the flowers.”

 Growing complementary vegetation, such as these flowers, supports beneficial bugs and insects by providing shelter, nectar, alternative prey and pollen.

 It’s hoped these beneficial insects can keep outbreaks of vegetable pests in check, especially diamondback moth, reducing the need for the use of synthetic insecticides.